- Date : 22/12/2017

 The costs associated with medical treatments are quite high these days, and they are only rising.
 There are bed charges and medicine bills, of course.
 But hospitalisation may involve many other miscellaneous expenses too, such as loss of income, in case you need to avail Leave Without Pay.
 Also the existing health insurance policy might have sub-limits.
 While your health insurance policy may exclude these expenses, a hospital cash plan can provide some relief here.

 Furthermore, Hospital cash plans pay you a pre-defined, fixed amount per day, throughout your period of hospitalisation.
 Unlike indemnity-based health insurance, it is not based on the concept of reimbursement.

 Hospital cash plans can reduce treatment costs as they cover certain expenses that health insurance or medi-claim does not.

-• Health insurance is an indemnity plan, but a hospital cash product is a defined-benefit plan.
+• Health insurance is a medical indemnity plan, but a hospital cash product is a defined-benefit plan.

 • While a health insurance policy only pays the actual hospitalisation expenses incurred, a hospital cash plan pays you towards cash expenses, basis the number of days you are hospitalised.
 This is irrespective of the expenses you incur.

 • When it comes to mediclaim, you have to choose the sum assured.
 For a hospital cash plan, you must decide the daily amount for which you want to be covered.

 For example, let’s say you have a hospital cash policy that pays you Rs.
 1500 per day, if hospitalised.
 Now, whether your per day hospitalisation bill amounts to Rs.
 1000 or Rs.
 2000, this plan will pay you the pre-decided figure, i.e. Rs.
 1500.